Last Updated on December 3, 2021

 What might surprise you is that the advice on how much salmon you should eat during pregnancy is not the same in every country!

 In the US and Australia, there is no restriction on how many portions of oily fish like salmon that pregnant women can eat per week.
-In Australia, pregnant women are told to limit ANY fish to 2-3 times a week (source: Food Standards Australia).
+In Australia, pregnant women are told to limit ANY types of fish to 2-3 times a week (source: Food Standards Australia).

-However, in the UK, Pregnant women are advised that they should have no more than two portions of oily fish a week, and this includes salmon (source: NHS).
+However, in the UK, Pregnant women are advised that they should have no more than two portions of oily fish intake a week, and this includes salmon (source: NHS).

 This is because salmon sometimes contains pollutants like polychlorinated biphenyls (PCBs), covered later in this article.
 Even if you’re not in the UK, you might want to restrict your salmon intake for this reason.

-To vary your diet, you could eat salmon once per week at the most, and choose a different oily fish for your other option.
+To vary your maternal diet, you could eat salmon once per week at the most, and choose a different oily fish for your other option.

 How Much Is One Portion of Salmon?